Shubham-Bhoite/Maven-Guide/README.md

 - Explanation: The child module inherits the version and scope of spring-core from the parent POM, thanks to the <dependencyManagement> section.

+### Excluding Unwanted Transitive Dependencies
+Sometimes, you might want to exclude a transitive dependency that is brought in by one of your dependencies but is not needed by your project.